zeek/zeek-docs/scripts/base/bif/zeekygen.bif.zeek.rst

    Retrieve the Zeekygen-style comments (``##``) associated with a record field.

-   :name: the name of a script-level record type and a field within it formatted
+   :param name: the name of a script-level record type and a field within it formatted
          like a typical record field access: "<record_type>$<field>".